 The Jubilee year traditionally follows a preparatory period, often marked by penitence and reflection.
 This lead-up was significant in biblical times as it represented seven weeks—a time frame filled with deep spiritual meaning and preparation, culminating in the fifty-year mark of Jubilee.
 Embracing these seven weeks today, the Catholic Church calls upon its followers to introspect, repent, and prepare their hearts for the transformative experience of Jubilee.

 For the Jewish people, the Jubilee year, or “Yovel,” held substantial significance.
 It promoted economic and social equality by allowing debts to be forgiven and land to be returned to original families.
-The concept resonates with the overarching theme of redemption and renewal celebrated in both Jewish and Christian traditions.
+Redemption and renewal are celebrated in both Jewish and Christian traditions.

-Modern debt relief programs can also incorporate phases of preparation and action, drawing inspiration from these seven weeks to encourage individuals to evaluate their financial situations carefully, make informed decisions, and seek support rooted in compassion and justice.
+Modern debt relief programs should incorporate phases of preparation and action.
+By drawing inspiration drawing inspiration from these seven weeks we’re encouraged to evaluate our financial situations carefully, make informed decisions, and seek support.

 The Role of the Catholic Church in Modern Debt Relief